A Survey on Large Language Model Acceleration based on KV Cache Management: Preliminary

 \subsubsection{Time and Space Complexity Analysis}

 Given a transformer-based $L$-layer LLM with $h$ attention heads per layer and an input sequence of length $X = [x_1, \cdots, x_t]$, we analyze the time saved and the space required to store cached KV pairs.
-For simplicity, we assume the Keys and Values of $t_c$ tokens are stored for all heads across all LLM layers.
+For simplicity, we assume that the keys and values of the $t_c$ tokens are stored for all heads across all LLM layers.

-\underline{\textbf{Saved Time.}} For each token, the saved computation time comes from avoiding the repeated computation of Keys and Values in Equation~\eqref{eq:qkv}, self-attention result in Equation~\eqref{eq:self_attention}, and linear transformation in Equation~\eqref{eq:self_attention_concat}.
-We omit the time analyze on operations in transformer that do not affect the understanding of KV cache acceleration, such as layer norm and position encoding.
+\underline{\textbf{Computational Complexity.}} For each token, the saved computation time comes from avoiding the repeated computation of Keys and Values in Equation~\ref{eq:qkv}, the self-attention result in Equation~\ref{eq:self_attention}, and the linear transformation in Equation~\ref{eq:self_attention_concat}.
+We omit the time analysis on operations in transformer that do not affect the understanding of KV cache acceleration, such as layer norm and position encoding.